kblin/swc-git-novice/_episodes/05-history.md

 >
 > ~~~
 > $ cd planets
-> $ atom venus.txt #input the following text: Venus is beautiful and full of love
+> $ nano venus.txt #input the following text: Venus is beautiful and full of love
 > $ git add venus.txt
-> $ atom venus.txt #add the following text: Venus is too hot to be suitable as a base
+> $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base
 > $ git commit -m "comments on Venus as an unsuitable base"
 > $ git checkout HEAD venus.txt
 > $ cat venus.txt #this will print the contents of venus.txt to the screen